-The goal of the ERM process is to provide an ongoing process, implemented across each business unit and corporate function, to identify and assess risk, and to monitor risk and agreed-upon mitigating action.
-Furthermore, in the event of a risk materializing into an incident, the ERM process ensures that effective response and business continuity plans are in place.
-Where the ERM process identifies a material risk, it will be elevated through our CEO and our company’s Executive Committee to the full Board of Directors for its consideration.
+The goal of the ERM process is to provide an ongoing review, implemented across the company and aligned to company values and ethics, to identify and assess risk, and to monitor risk and agreed-upon mitigating action.
+Furthermore, if a risk transforms into an incident, the ERM process is utilized to provide an effective response and business continuity plans are in place.
+If the ERM process identifies a material risk, it will be elevated through our CEO and our company’s Executive Committee to the full Board of Directors for its consideration.

 We are committed to a policy of full, accurate and timely disclosure of all material information in order to keep shareholders and the investing public informed about the company’s business and operations.
 Accordingly, we have established a corporate disclosure policy that articulates the standards, processes and governance for the company’s disclosure practices.
 Pursuant to the policy, our Disclosure Committee oversees the company’s disclosure practices and disclosure obligations.

 Our company’s compensation programs are designed to align the interests of our executives with the interests of our shareholders.
 Each year, the Board of Directors considers the outcome of shareholder advisory votes on executive compensation when making decisions relating to the compensation of the company’s executive officers, including the chief executive officer, and to our executive compensation program and policies.